cviejo/pisound-chuck/README.md

 patchbox module install https://github.com/cviejo/pisound-chuck
 ```

-Or if you prefer to build Chuck from source the latest sources:
+Or if you prefer to build Chuck from the latest sources:

 ```sh
 export CHUCK_BUILD=1